Samuel S. Fels Fund

 applying for a grant

 Here are some things you need to know and links to relevant details.
-The grantmaking timeline including application process and submission deadline will be announced in Spring 2024.

 funding guidelines